-In this article, we’ll learn everything you need to know, and outline some photographer bio ideas, so you can create an awesome photographer bio that is sure to give you the visibility you need to stand out.
+In this article, we’ll learn everything you need to know, and outline some photographer bio ideas, so you can create an awesome photographer bio that is sure to give you the visibility you need to stand out, which in turn will help you send winning photography proposal templates that lead to signing the photography contract templates you've always dreamed of!

 Which Platforms Need Bios?